 Using the methods in this post, can set up advanced tracking in Analytics and better understand your audience.

 We hope you liked our article on how to track Google Analytics custom events.
-You can also go through our guide on how to properly set up Google Analytics for WooCommerce.
+You can also go through our Google Analytics Custom Dimensions: Complete Beginner’s Guide.

 Not using ExactMetrics yet?
 What are you waiting for?